ock666/Serpentcoin/README.md

 Feel free to reimplement the code however you please.

+### chain.json
+Included with the repo is is a data directory containing a placeholder chain.json with 2 blocks. feel free to delete this file as the program will regenerate the directory and file if they are not present, any changes to the hardcoded genesis block will require a new chain to be made regardless.

+```
 TO DO
-```

 Integrate code to allow for nodes, whats a blockchain without decentralisation?
+DONE [x]

 a fully hectic PoW algorithm (PoS actually stands for piece of shit)

-balance checking
+balance checking with public/private keys, UTXO's?
+I honestly am probably getting in over my head.

-an actual personal use case? apart from learning?
+an actual personal use case? apart from learning?  || WIP

 ```